CS-205-S21/lab-1b/README.md

 ## Lab goals

 In this continuation of Lab 1a, you will be working with Git, which is a fast, scalable, distributed version control system with a rich command set that provides both high-level operations and full access to internals.
-For this lab, both you and your partner will clone a git repository from GitHub to your account on the lab machine.
+For this lab, you and your partner will clone a git repository from GitHub to your account on the lab machine.
 Then you will explore Git a bit to help set up for the coming semester.
 Note — I will be adding myself to your lab account and checking out a copy of your running labs.

 ## Summary of your configuration so far
 Having completed Lab 1a, you can now ssh from your local machine to your lab account on the department's server.
 Congratulations!
 If you have not completed Lab 1a, please complete that assignment before proceeding.